Central to most organisations, human resources (HR) professionals are in demand. Find out what qualifications and skills

 Do I need a related degree?

-You don't usually need to be a human resources graduate to secure a job in HR, recruitment or learning and development (L&D), as most employers will consider graduates of any subject discipline.
+You don't usually need to be a human resources graduate to secure a job in HR, recruitment or learning and development (L&D), as most employers will consider graduates of any subject.
 However, a degree in business management, economics, finance, HR or psychology may improve your chances of landing a job.
 Employers typically expect graduates to have gained at least a 2:1 at university.

 Applying to a recruitment consultancy that specialises in an industry related to the degree you've studied may also increase your chances of securing a job.

-There's also the possibility of studying the subject at postgraduate level, with most courses accredited by the Chartered Institute of Personnel and Development (CIPD).
-Even if you don't undertake a Masters in HR at this point, it's likely you'll need to consider some form of professional qualification from the CIPD at some point in your career.
+You could also study at postgraduate level, with most courses accredited by the Chartered Institute of Personnel and Development (CIPD).
+Even if you don't undertake a Masters in HR at this point, it's likely you'll need some form of CIPD qualification in your career.